oldsj/blog.jamesolds.me/content/post/xonsh-aws-example/index.md

 So, the task then is to get the AMI id from the unencrypted snapshot's description, compile a list of AMIs, and then deregister that list of AMIs before deleting the snapshots.

-My first thought was to just use grep with some regex to return all ami IDs in the output.
+My first thought was to just use grep with some regex to return all AMI ids in the output.
 This won't work though because the tags contain a source_ami AMI id which is not an AMI we want to deregister.

-Since my shell is just Python, and we're dealing with JSON I can just `import json` and process the `aws` cli output natively with standard python:
+Since my shell is just Python, and we're dealing with JSON I can just `import json` and process the `aws` CLI output natively with standard Python:
 ```
 output = $(aws ec2 describe-snapshots --owner-ids <AWS_ACCOUNT_ID> --filters Name=encrypted,Values=false)
 import json